cheaterpen/Peter-Learns-Markdown/README.md

 ## Step 3: Install git

 You're reading this on Github.
-That works fine.
-But given that you'll ultimately want to work with files within your own local filesystem, it makes sense to transfer these instructions there.
+That works just fine, as does reading anything on the web.
+But given that you'll want to work with files inside your local filesystem eventually, it makes sense to transfer these instructions there.

-Rather than download them in the standard way (by clicking a download link, for example), copying and pasting their contents into new files, you'll use git to clone them onto your machine.
-Git is a version control system that is useful if not essential to writing in plain text formats like markdown and latex, and it's also simply everywhere in development today and therefore useful to know.
+Rather than download them in the standard way (by clicking a download link, for example), or duplicate them using copy and paste, you'll use the program git to clone the files onto your machine.
+Git is a version control system that is useful if not essential to writing in plain text formats like markdown and latex, and it's so ubiquitous in development today it's simply useful to know.

 (Unrelatedly, its creation is fascinating in its own right.
 Linus Torvalds, frustrated with the version control software available to him as he was